 HO scale (3.5mm / foot).
 DCC Gaugemaster Prodigy Advance ™ with up to 4 cabs in use.
 Analogue control of switches (points) and remote uncouplers.

-Set in the late 1960’s to early 1980’s, we run a wide range of locomotives and rolling stock from a variety of railroads, with many different liveries on show.
+Set in the late 1960’s to early 1980’s, we ran a wide range of locomotives and rolling stock from a variety of railroads, with many different liveries on show.

 Having chosen the location at random, we then learnt that the real Youngstown had many miles of freight sidings, at least 6 different railroads (some narrow-gauge), 3 or more steel-works and many other related industries either supplying the steel industry or using its by-products.
 During the period modelled, it also had major problems with organised crime, corruption and pollution.
 Diplomatically, we chose not to try to model all of these latter three aspects.
 The first version of the backscene (plain dark grey) was probably not too far from the atmospheric conditions of the time!

-Seeing one of our long block coal trains of up to 30 x 100ton hopper cars running through the passenger depot (station) and past the industrial areas and classification yard makes quite an impression.
-Even this is a poor shadow of the real thing, where trains 2 miles long are common!
+Seeing one of our long block coal trains of up to 30 x 100ton hopper cars running through the passenger depot (station) and past the industrial areas and classification yard made quite an impression.
+Even this was a poor shadow of the real thing, where trains 2 miles long are common!

-Freight and passenger trains have to recess (take a loop line) in order to pass on the single-track main line.
+Freight and passenger trains had to recess (take a loop line) in order to pass on the single-track main line.

-RDCs (Rail Diesel Cars) provide a local passenger service and Amtrak national passenger trains call at the local depot.
+RDCs (Rail Diesel Cars) provided a local passenger service and Amtrak national passenger trains called at the local depot.

-We have a variety of industrial locations and activities to justify meaningful switching movements, including a chemical works and warehousing.
-One switcher (shunting locomotive) is used in each of the Industrial and Classification yards.
-Overall it means that there is almost always meaningful movement on the layout, and frequently at least two things happening all the time.
-We think that this is important as part of the performance aspect of exhibiting is to entertain our visitors.
+There were a variety of industrial locations and activities to justify meaningful switching movements, including a chemical works and warehousing.
+One switcher (shunting locomotive) was used in each of the Industrial and Classification yards.
+Overall it meant that there is almost always meaningful movement on the layout, and frequently at least two things happening all the time.
+We think that this is important as part of the “entertaining performance” aspect of exhibiting.